telerik/blazor-docs/components/map/events.md

 ## OnPanEnd

 The `OnPanEnd` event fires when the user has finished moving (panning) the Map.
-The `OnPanEnd` event handler receives an argument of type `MapPanEndEventArgs` argument, which exposes the following properties:
+The `OnPanEnd` event handler argument is of type `MapPanEndEventArgs` argument, which exposes the following properties:

 @[template](/_contentTemplates/common/parameters-table-styles.md#table-layout)